anfindsen/CorrelationEqCausation/docs/index.markdown

 In recent years, the most popular genres at the oscars has not had as high success rate as the most popular genres in earlier years.
 Up top is Period piece, Romantic drama and Crime Thriller.

+In summary, there are genres to avoid, there has been significant historic oppurtunity in choosing genere,

 ### **Prediction on movie features** - Melker (plots)/ Rasmus